 9. Tokyo Ghoul

 Written and illustrated by Sui Ishida, Tokyo Ghoul is a massive favourite of anime fans.
 It tells the tragic tale of the young and innocent Ken Kaneki.
-The character manages to pull at the heartstrings of audiences who are able to connect with his identity war.
+Ken was a Japanese literature student at Kamii University, living a relatively normal life before he is attacked by a ghoul and his life is changed forever.
+The character manages to pull at the heartstrings of audiences who can connect with his identity war.
 Of course, the promise of violent and bloody battles attracted many more viewers.
 This one is probably not for younger viewers.

 10. Sonny Boy